galaxyproject/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 Seurat also provides different tools for finding markers using these tests so that we can ask various questions about how genes are differentially expressed between clusters or experimental groups.
 We can use `FindAllMarkers` to identify the markers of each cluster compared to all the other clusters or we can use `FindMarkers` to look for differences between specific clusters or groups.

-We'll discuss the markers found after using the separate preprocessing tools in this section, but you can run the same analyses after using SCTransfrom - you'll just see some differences in the lists of markers.
+<span class="Separate-Preprocessing-Steps">Let's try out some of these options on our dataset.</span><span class="SCTransform">We'll discuss the markers found after using the separate preprocessing tools in this section, but you can run the same analyses after using SCTransform - you'll just see some differences in the lists of markers If you've aleady completed the other version of this tutorial, then you might want to move on to the next section [to start identifying the cell types in your clusters.]({% link topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md %}#Identify-Cell-Types).</span>

 > <comment-title></comment-title>
 > When we find markers using the Seurat tools on Galaxy, we will get two outputs: a CSV file and an RDS file.
 Both files contain the same content, a table of marker genes and the relevant statistics from the test, but in different formats.
 We'll be able to read the CSV table, while Seurat tools can interact with the RDS file.
 Seurat doesn't save the outputs from DE tests into the original SeuratObject by default.
 This means that we won't be able to use the RDS outputs from finding markers if we want to perform further analysis of our dataset - we'll need to use the output from the previous step instead as that is where all our expression data, metadata, reductions and neighborhood graphs are.
 However, we can use the RDS markers file for plotting and investigating our marker genes.